Wound suturing

 • Steroid use may delay healing

-• Antibiotic ointments may react chemically with certain absorbable suture materials
+• Antibiotic ointments may react chemically with some absorbable suture materials

 Physicians will evaluate the patient's medication history before treatment.